 Lemon plays an important role in jam-making.
 It is high in acid and pectin, both essential for the setting of the jam.
 As well, the acidity of the lemon helps balance the sweetness.

 Pectin is a naturally occurring starch that is found in varying degrees in fruits and vegetables.
 It is what makes jams and jellies firm when they are cool.
 When combined with acid and sugar, and cooked to a high temperature, it forms a gel.
+Pectin levels vary depending on the fruit.

 I believe that homemade jam is a special treat.
-What’s more, home-made jam is the perfect way to use fruit at the peak of its season, but perhaps the best reason is that it tastes so much better than store-bought jam.
+What’s more, homemade jam is the perfect way to use fruit at the peak of its season, but perhaps the best reason is that it tastes so much better than store-bought jam.

 Your Apricot Jam will be able to be used in the months to come, and you will find many new ways in which to use it.
 Home-made jam also makes a lovely gift.
-For attractive presentation, cut a circle of coloured paper or cloth, place over the lid and tie with a pretty ribbon.

 Please let me know in the comments below if you try this.